 Now, given the times that we are living in, shopping for clothing may not be high on anyone’s list of priorities at the moment.
 However, if your kids had a growth spurt or you’re shopping for your newest family member (congratulations!) these are my 5 favorite places to shop in Japan for baby and toddler clothes.
+At 4 years old, my daughter is no longer a toddler, but I still shop at these places!

 (This list is not sponsored in any way, and the Uniqlo/Carry On entries have no affiliation with previous collaborations.
 I just genuinely like shopping there!)